Google Cloud Run#

 no

 Number of Lithops processes within a given worker.
 This can be used to parallelize function activations within a worker.
-It is recommendable to set this value to the same number of CPUs of the container.
+It is recommended to set this value to the same number of CPUs as the container.

 gcp_cloudrun